-A Land Capacity analysis was carried out by the Planning Department to calculate the potential yield of undeveloped land (RES, RES-N, TC, REGEN, VC, DC, LC and SDZ) zoned in the 2016-2022 County Development Plan.
+A Land Capacity analysis was carried out by the Planning Department to calculate the potential yield of undeveloped land (RES, RES-N, TC, REGEN, VC, DC, LC and SDZ) zoned in the 2016 - 2022 County Development Plan.

-The capacity figure has been prepared in the context of Section 28 Ministerial Guidelines promoting higher densities, especially near existing and proposed public transport services as set out in the 'Sustainable Residential Development in Urban Areas' (2009), 'Sustainable Urban Housing: Design Standards for New Apartments' Guidelines (2020) (the 'Apartment Guidelines') and 'Urban Development and Building Heights Guidelines for Planning Authorities' (2018).
+The capacity figure has been prepared in the context of Section 28 Ministerial Guidelines promoting higher densities, especially near existing and proposed public transport services as set out in the 'Sustainable Residential Development in Urban Areas' (2009), 'Sustainable Urban Housing: Design Standards for New Apartments' Guidelines and 'Urban Development and Building Heights Guidelines for Planning Authorities' (2018).

-The potential yield of undeveloped lands excludes units built and 1600 units estimated to be built between Q3 2021 and Q3 2022 since the previous capacity audit in 2015.
-Since then, 6,554 units have been built.
-These figures form part of the Core Strategy Table 11 and formation of the Settlement Strategy discussed further in this Chapter.
+The potential yield of undeveloped lands excludes units built and units under construction since the previous capacity audit in 2015.
+Since then, 5,914 units have been built while 4,557 are under construction amounting to a total of 10,471 units.
+These figures form part of the Core Strategy Table 10 and formation of the Settlement Strategy discussed further in this Chapter.

-Therefore, the total land capacity including long term development land within the County is 990 hectares with capacity to accommodate: 42,570 residential units.
+Therefore, the total land capacity including long term development land within the County is 1,039 hectares with capacity to accommodate: 44,472 residential units.
 This equates to an average of 43 units per hectare.